aaron-grau/curic/full-stack-project/resources/expository_readings/aws-vs-heroku.md

 - No bandwidth limitations: your app will continue to work if it suddenly goes viral and gets a ton of visitors.
 - Has many add-ons
-  - Redis is easier to start using with Heroku than AWS because less setup is required
+  - For example, Redis is easier to start using with Heroku than AWS because less setup is required

 #### Why would you use Heroku?